eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 The Triton Inference Server serves models from one or more model repositories that are specified when the server is started.
 The model repository is the directory where you place the models that you want Triton to serve.
 Be sure to follow [the instructions](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md) to setup the model repository directory.

-Further information about an examplpe Triton Server setup can be found in the [official documentation](https://github.com/triton-inference-server/server/blob/main/docs/quickstart.md).
+Further information about an example Triton Server setup can be found in the [official documentation](https://github.com/triton-inference-server/server/blob/main/docs/quickstart.md).

 ## Configuration for a local native Triton Server